 A solid localization strategy will serve ultimately increase your revenue.
 But where should you start?

-To start, every business should consider the following when planning their localization strategy:
+Every business should consider the following when planning their localization strategy:

 You cannot produce an effective localization strategy without understanding the market you’re about to enter.